Anthonyive/DSCI-550-Assignment-2/README.md

 ## Caveats

-1. Task 4 and Task 5_6_7 have different tensorflow requirements (1.15 and 2.2.0 respectively).
+1. Task 4 and Task 6 have different tensorflow requirements (1.15 and 2.2.0 respectively).
 Please install the version the notebook specifies.
-2. Task 8 was done in Google Colab, and tensorflow requreiment is 1.14.
+2. Task 7 and Task 8 was done in Google Colab, and tensorflow requreiment is 1.14 and 2.x respectively.